 EAH programs can be powerful tools when combined with other community revitalization programs in distressed localities.
 Smaller localities, particularly those with anchor employers such as universities and hospitals, may benefit from connecting EAH programs with other comprehensive planning strategies to improve transportation and mobility.

-- The Live Near Your Work program is a partnership between the City of Baltimore and participating local companies.
+The Live Near Your Work program is a partnership between the City of Baltimore and participating local companies.
 The city matches employer contributions of at least $1,000 per employee, up to $2,500 (for a combined total of $5,000 in assistance for the employee), to be applied to downpayment and closing costs.
 Buyers are required to contribute at least $1,000 towards purchase of the home, and must be first-time homebuyers in the City of Baltimore who will use the property as their primary residence.
 Participating employers may establish additional program restrictions, including limiting the neighborhoods in which assistance may be used.
-For more details, click here.
+More information is available on the city website.

-- New York City’s Department of Education provides housing support for certified mathematics, science, and special education teachers who commit to working in high-need schools for a three-year period.
+New York City’s Department of Education provides housing support for certified mathematics, science, and special education teachers who commit to working in high-need schools for a three-year period.
 To be eligible, teachers must have taught for two years in the city’s public schools (either currently or earlier in their career).
 Those selected for assistance receive an initial payment of $5,000 for housing-related expenses (e.g., relocation, downpayment on a mortgage or current mortgage payments, initial rental fees or current rent payments, etc.) and an additional stipend of $400/month over the next two years.
 Resignation or retirement during the commitment period triggers a requirement to pay back a portion of the $5,000 upfront payment, determined by the number of years remaining on the contract.
-For more information, click here.
+More information is available on the program website.

-- The Metropolitan Planning Council (MPC), a nonprofit organization serving the Chicago area, helps to support EAH by matching employers in the region with nonprofit housing counselors who can provide homeownership counseling and financial assistance to their employees.
+The Metropolitan Planning Council (MPC), a nonprofit organization serving the Chicago area, helps to support EAH by matching employers in the region with nonprofit housing counselors who can provide homeownership counseling and financial assistance to their employees.
 MPC also provides guidance that makes it easier for private companies to set up their EAH programs, including assistance establishing employee eligibility criteria and assistance amounts.
-For more details, click here.
+More information is available on the Employer Assisted Housing webpage.

-- In Detroit, five companies headquartered in the downtown area offered financial incentives to employees who decided to buy or rent in the central business district.
+In Detroit, five companies headquartered in the downtown area offered financial incentives to employees who decided to buy or rent in the central business district.
 They were offered a 20-year $20,000 forgivable loan or a $2,500 subsidy for renters.
 The initiative brought hundreds of new residents to downtown Detroit.
-For more information, click here.
+More information is available on this article.

 - Employer-Assisted Housing: Competitiveness Through Partnership, Neighborhood Reinvestment Corporation and the Joint Center for Housing Studies of Harvard University (September 2000) – After providing a detailed history of EAH, this report discusses employers’ motivations in undertaking EAH initiatives, barriers to widespread adoption of EAH and ways to overcome them, and also case studies of EAH programs.